Endava/cats/docs/limitations/index.md

 If a response contains a free Map specified using the `additionalParameters` tag CATS will issue a `warn` log message as it won't be able to validate that the response matches the schema.

 ## Regexes within 'pattern'
-CATS uses [RgxGen](https://github.com/curious-odd-man/RgxGen) in order to generate Strings based on regexes.
+CATS uses a mix of regex and data/format driven generators in order to generate Strings based on regexes.
 This has certain limitations mostly with complex patterns.